ccdxc/sw/nic/make/README.md

 ### 3. Shared/Dynamic Library (.so)

-Makefile will build Shared libraries from given SOUCESS (.cc).
+Makefile will build Shared libraries from given SOURCES (.cc).
 Currently this is being used to form PI utils and PD utils libraries.

 Example: nic/utils/indexer/Makefile